 You can make meatballs from any ground meat (beef, pork), but the one with a higher fat content will produce better results.

 2. Combine Different Meats

 For great flavor and juicy texture, we like to use a blend of pork and beef.
 This results in very juicy, tender, and flavorful meatballs.

 While in many other recipes you might be used to have all the ingredients at room temperature, in this case, cold ingredients work best.
 This way, you are preserving the fat from not melting before its being transferred into the oven.

 This is a very important tip, as no one likes, dry and rubbery meatballs.
 Add milk, eggs, bread crumbs, and broth will add moisture to the protein and make the meat fluffier, airy, and super moist.

 6. Add Cheese

-We like to add a small amount of grated parmesan.
-You can’t really taste the cheese, but what it does is it adds more fat, it acts as a binder too and it adds more moisture, resulting is softer on the inside meatballs.
+We like to add a small amount of grated parmesan cheese.
+You can’t really taste the cheese, but what it does is it adds more fat, it acts as a binder too and it adds more moisture, resulting in softer on the inside meatballs.
 Worth mentioning that it adds great flavor too, and an authentic Italian flavor.

 6. Do NOT Over-mix

 You might feel tempted to work your way quickly through the step of combining all the ingredients.
 However, it is very important to take your time and mix everything gently.
 Overbeating the ingredients will result in tougher meat.